ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAreaTypePatternCollection.rst

 IAreaTypePatternCollection
 ==========================

-.. py:class:: IAreaTypePatternCollection
+.. py:class:: ansys.stk.core.stkobjects.IAreaTypePatternCollection

    object

    AgAreaTypePatternCollection used to access the List of coords of the AreaTarget AreaType.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IAreaTypePatternCollection

 Overview
 --------